iwelch/sylspace/FUTURE.md

 MORE IMPORTANT

-- easier dns automation for testing, directing all *syllabus.test to localhost via dnsmasq or alike

 - check appropriate expiration of email link

 - check that drag-and-drop works for file area with multiple upload

-* https rather than http (joel berger, mojolicious hypnotoad)

 * confirm proper Paypal micropayments as 2FA for instructors and/or special sites (e.g., book.ivo-welch.info/instructor)